tyler-eon/jsbuf/README.md

 ## Encoding

 Encode an array of field data to a binary string that can be sent over the wire using as a protocol buffer message.
-Field data must look like `[FieldNum, WireType, Value]`.
+Field data must look like `[FieldNum, Type, Value]`.

-    var fields = [ [1, 0, 150], [2, 0, 96] ];
+    var fields = [ [1, "varint", 150], [2, "uint32", 96] ];
     Protobuf.encode(fields);

 The field data does *not* need to be sorted by field number prior to encoding.
 The protocol buffer format does not require it, since part of each field's "header" data you must include the field number.
+It is also important to note that the `Type` element is a string representing the type of the field as declared in the proto message definition, and not the raw wire type.
+This is because the different declared field types have different encoding methods despite some of them sharing an underlying wire type.

 Using the `jsbuf` generator you can create a helper script that will encode JavaScript objects to binary strings based on your `*.proto` files.
-This means you can use named attributes to set data and the underlying helper class will make sure each field has the appropriate number and wire type set when generating the field data array to encode.
+The biggest benefit to this is not having to manually determine field types as the helper objects will perform the appropriate mappings for encoding.

 ## Generator